-Food that won't spoil, such as canned food, energy bars and dried foods (remember to replace the food and water once a year) Manual can opener Flashlight and batteries Candles and matches or lighter (remember to place candles in sturdy containers and to put them out before going to sleep) Battery-powered or wind-up radio (and extra batteries) First aid kit Special items such as prescription medications , infant formula and equipment for people with disabilities Extra keys for your car and house Some cash in smaller bills, such as \$10 bills (travellers cheques are also useful) and change for payphones A copy of your emergency plan including contact information 1.1.1.1.2 Recommended additional kit supplies It is always a good idea to have extra supplies on hand.
-Here are some recommendations: A change of clothing and footwear for each household member Sleeping bag or warm blanket for each household member A whistle (in case you need to attract attention) Garbage bags for personal sanitation Carbage bags for personal samtation
+□Water - at least two litres of water per person per day (Include small bottles that can be carried easily in case of an evacuation order) Food that won't spoil, such as canned food, energy bars and dried foods (remember to replace the food and water once a year) Manual can opener ☐Flashlight and batteries Candles and matches or lighter (remember to place candles in sturdy containers and to put them out before going to sleep) ☐Battery-powered or wind-up radio (and extra batteries) □First aid kit Special items such as prescription medications, infant formula and equipment for people with disabilities Extra keys for your car and house Some cash in smaller bills, such as \$10 bills (travellers cheques are also useful) and change for payphones □A copy of your emergency plan including contact information energency plan including contact information RECOMMENDED ADDITIONAL KIT SUPPLIES It is always a good idea to have extra supplies on hand.
+Here are some recommendations: A change of clothing and footwear for each household member Sleeping bag or warm blanket for each household member A whistle (in case you need to attract attention) Garbage bags for personal sanitation Toilet paper and other personal care supplies Safety gloves Basic tools (hammer, pliers, wrench, screwdrivers, fasteners, work gloves) Small fuel-driven stove and fuel (follow manufacturer's directions and store properly) Two additional litres of water per person per day for cooking and cleaning Pet food, water & buckets, bedding, kennels, toys, medications, first aid kit, leashes, collars, phone number of Animal hospital or boarding kennel.